sunsided/snafu-numbers/README.md

 ## SNAFU numbers

-SNAFU numbers are a base-5 system written right to left, where the first (i.e., right-most) place represents 5<sup>1</sup> = 5, the second place represents 5<sup>2</sup> = 25, the third place 5<sup>3</sup> = 625, etc.
+SNAFU numbers are a power-of-5 centric base-10 system written right to left.
+The zero-th (i.e., right-most) place represents a multiple of 5<sup>0</sup> = 0, the first represents a multiple 5<sup>1</sup> = 5, the second place 5<sup>2</sup> = 25,
+the third place 5<sup>3</sup> = 625, etc.

-These are the digits used, as well as their base-10 integer representation:
+Five different digits are used.
+Here is a list alongside their decimal integer representation:

 | SNAFU digit | Name         | Decimal / ℤ |
 |-------------|--------------|-------------|